zenati/sd-ui-cf/README.md

-# Stable Diffusion web UI
+# Stable Diffusion Web UI on EC2
 A browser interface based on Gradio library for Stable Diffusion.

 ![](screenshot.png)